Inflectra/rapise-documentation/docs/Libraries/Tester.md

 <a name="CaptureWindowImage"></a>
 #### CaptureWindowImage

-Captures image of an application window matched by title and class and adds it to the report.
+Captures screenshot of an application window matched by title and class and adds it to the report.

 ```javascript
 CaptureWindowImage(caption, windowTitle, windowClass, bringToFront)